-David Talbot joined the Berkman Klein Center in 2015 to lead a project researching municipal fiber-optic networks and business models and now serves a broader role helping his Berkman Klein colleagues on a variety of editorial outputs.
-A journalist for most of his career, David spent nine years as chief correspondent at MIT Technology Review, for which he frequently covered Internet policy and communications technology topics (and once discovered that The Internet is Broken).
-His feature on Barack Obama’s 2008 social networking campaign was chosen for the Best Technology Writing annual series published by Yale University Press.
+David Talbot joined the Berkman Klein Center as a fellow in early 2015 to lead a project researching municipal fiber networks, and later served a broader role producing editorial projects for the Center.
+He is now a senior researcher and analyst at CTC Technology & Energy, which serves public sector and nonprofit clients on a variety of communications and engineering projects in the public interest.
+A journalist for most of his career, David spent nine years as chief correspondent at MIT Technology Review, where he frequently covered Internet policy and communications technology topics.
+David was a Knight Science Journalism Fellow at MIT during the 1999-2000 academic year.

 His works of journalism include:

 When Will the Rest of Us Get Google Fiber?

 How Remote Places Can Get Internet Coverage by Doing it Themselves